Search for a Policy

 Abuse of Technology

-2. Any unauthorized use of electronic or other devices to make an audio or video record of any person while on University premises without his or her prior knowledge, or without his or her effective consent when such a recording is reasonably likely to cause injury.
-This includes, but is not limited to, surreptitiously taking pictures of another person in a gym, locker room, classroom, restroom, or any other University owned or operated property.
+- Any unauthorized use of electronic or other devices to make an audio, video, or photographic record of any person while on University premises without his or her prior knowledge, or without his or her effective consent when such a recording violates the individual's reasonable expectation of privacy.

 Alcohol Violations